envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is the V8 engine?
 A: It is the javascript engine used by google chrome and node.

+### JavaScript on the server: Node.js

+#### C1

+Q: What is a server (in its simplest form)?
+A: It is a computer that is providing services, it performs the work that is requested of it.

+Q: What is the standard format of communication between a client and a server?
+A: HTTP

+Q: What is AJAX?
+A: It is a technique used for asynchronous communication between a client and a server.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto